zerebral/solr-query-generator/README.md

-  -l, --fl=<s>                                     Solr output field list - fl parameter (default: ) -w, --rows=<i>                                   Rows to return for Search API call (default: 25) -a, --start=<i>                                  Start offset to return results for Search API call from (default: 0) -h, --help                                       Show this message
+  -l, --fl=<s>                                     Solr output field list - fl parameter (default: ) -w, --rows=<i>                                   Rows to return for Search API call (default: 25) -a, --start=<i>                                  Start offset to return results for Search API call from (default: 0) -c, --scope-make=<s>                             Use make values from this set only -h, --help                                       Show this message

 ```

 Most of these parameters are generic enough to be applied to any Solr collection.